Do Bigger Tires Affect MPG? [Fully Tested!]

 The combination of all those dimensions will affect the mass of a tire.
 If the tire diameter is larger and sidewall height is lesser, the rim (wheel), which is made of metal, will have a larger size.
 So, the overall weight of a combination of tire and wheel will also change.

-The smaller tire will rotate faster than a larger tire.
-So, a larger tire will cover lesser revolutions.
+The smaller tire will rotate faster than the larger tire.
+So, a larger tire will cover fewer revolutions.
 This is just like a gear train in the transmission system in which the upshifting engages the smaller gears due to which your vehicle can travel at higher speeds.

 Your speedometer will show you are going slower than you actually are and your odometer won’t track your mileage accurately.